AnaghMiglani/SmartGuard/ilf/README.md

 ```
 The `--fuzzer` argument can be replaced by:
 * `random`: a uniformly random fuzzing policy.
-* `symbolic`: a symbolic execution fuzzing policy based on depth first search of block states.
+* `symbolic`: a symbolic execution fuzzing policy based on depth-first search of block states.
 This is used for generating training sequences.
 * `sym_plus`: an augmentation of `symbolic` which can revisit encountered block states.
 * `mix`: a fuzzing policy that randomly chooses `imitation` or `symbolic` for generating each transaction.

-For fuzzing new contracts, one needs to provide a Truffle project (formatted as the example in `example/crowdsale`).
+For fuzzing new contracts, one needs to provide a Truffle project (formatted as the example in `ilf/example/crowdsale`).
 Then the script `script/extract.py` should be called to extract deployment transactions of the contracts.
 For the example contract, the script runs as follows:
 ```
-$ rm example/crowdsale/transactions.json
+$ rm ilf/example/crowdsale/transactions.json
-$ python3 script/extract.py --proj example/crowdsale/ --port 8545
+$ python3 script/extract.py --proj ilf/example/crowdsale/ --port 8545
 ```
-Note that you need to kill existing `ganache-cli` processes listening the same port before calling this script.
+Note that you need to kill existing `ganache-cli` processes listening on the same port before calling this script.

 ### Training